 Treatment: We may share your PHI with the health care providers who take care of you like your doctors, dentists, pharmacies and hospitals.
-Sometimes doctors may ask for your medical information from us to put in their own records.
+Sometimes doctors may ask for your medical information from us to put in their own records or to coordinate care.